UtahForestryFireStateLands/ZoomToSection/README.md

 UTAH ZOOM TO SECTION TOOL.

-This is an ArcGIS tool to focus the currently open map on a section within a township and range the user specifies.
+This is an ArcGIS toolbox to focus the currently open map on a section within a township and range the user specifies.

 Instructions.